squaremo/bitsyntax-js/README.md

 ### `parse` and `match`

-In combination, equivalent to compile; may be useful if you want to examine the internal structure of patterns.
+In combination, equivalent to `compile`; may be useful if you want to examine the internal structure of patterns.

+`parse` takes strings as for `compile`, and returns the internal representation of the pattern. `match` takes this representation, a buffer, and optionally an environment, and returns the bindings or false (as with `compile`).

-    var p = bitsyntax.parse('header:headerSize/binary, rest/binary');
+    var p = bitsyntax.parse('header:headerSize/binary',
+                            'rest/binary');
     var b = bitsyntax.match(p, new Buffer([1, 2, 3, 4, 5]),
                               {headerSize: 3});
     b.header